 Ayahuasca medical guidelines, safety and our screening process

-Prior to being accepted onto retreat you will be required to complete a comprehensive psychological and physical health questionnaire.
+Prior to being accepted onto the Ayahuaca retreat in Peru you will be required to complete a comprehensive psychological and physical health questionnaire.
 Sacred plant medicines are not suitable for everybody and it is essential that you are as honest as possible in the screening process so as we can guarantee your safety whilst on retreat.
 Your information will remain confidential and only be used for reviewing your application and assessing your suitability for this work.
 Your information is used to ensure that we can offer you the safest possible experience.
 Our medical screening process has been developed in collaboration with the International Centre for Ethnobotanical Education, Research and Service (ICEERS).

 Your request to participate in one of our retreats is contingent on your being in good mental and physical health.
 In completing the medical screening questionnaire, it is expected that you will be honest and inform us of any current or past health conditions that may compromise your safety or the safety of others.
 In participating in one of our retreats you will be agreeing to do so at your own risk.
 While we endeavour to provide the safest possible experience for our guests, we will not accept liability, blame or responsibility for any accident or injury incurred during your time with us.